sualsoft/Clienk/content/english/blog/clienk-customer-service-platform-for-south-east-asia-and-china.md

 ## Introduction

-When it comes to customer service platforms in South East Asia and China, there are many options to choose from.
+When it comes to contact center platforms in South East Asia and China, there are many options to choose from.
 However, none are as comprehensive and reliable as Clienk.
 In this article, we'll explain why Clienk is the best choice for your business.

 ### Clienk's Comprehensive Platform

-Clienk offers a comprehensive customer service platform that covers all aspects of customer service, from chatbots, messaging, phone, e-commerce platform to email support.
+Clienk offers a comprehensive contact center platform that covers all aspects of customer service, from chatbots, messaging, phone, e-commerce platform to email support.
 Its platform is designed to make customer service easy and efficient, allowing you to focus on growing your business.

 ### Expertise in South East Asia and China